kyleyoung1121/TheParksDepartment/Kyle_Young_Professional_Bio.md

 ### Project Sought
 I am seeking a project that will challenge my current skill set.
 I want to put my skills to use, but hope to pick up new knowledge too.
 Some potential areas of interest are:
-- Game developement using Godot
+- Game development using Godot
 - PC or Mobile Application
-- Something that integrates with a hardware componenet, like an Arduino Ultimately, I would be interested in a project that would strike a balance between fun and utility.
+- Something that integrates with a hardware component, like an Arduino Ultimately, I would be interested in a project that would strike a balance between fun and utility.
 I want to work on something that I can use as an outlet for creativity and passion for technology!